rishav-singh-0/trend-buddy/database.md

 store in sql
 connect websocket with database

-day candle for a year
+day candle for 400 days
 15 min candle for week
 min candle for a day